hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 npx hardhat setLimitedMode --network localhost --contract <NetEmissionsTokenNetwork deployed address> --value false
 ```

-## Upgrading CLM8 contract from an old contract to a new one
+## Upgrading CLM8 contract implementation

-A Hardhat task `upgradeClm8Contract` is provided, as NetEmissionsTokenNetwork utilizes [OpenZeppelin upgrades](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-hardhat-upgrades).
-The contract address that users and the interface interact with will remain the same after it is upgraded -- when the upgrade script is run, a new implementation contract is deployed that the current address will use.
+A Hardhat task `upgradeClm8Contract` is provided to upgrade the contract with new features while keeping the same address, as NetEmissionsTokenNetwork utilizes [OpenZeppelin upgrades](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-hardhat-upgrades).
+When the upgrade script is run, a new implementation contract is deployed that the current address will use.
 A test implementation of a new version of the contract is located in `contracts/NetEmissionsTokenNetworkV2.sol`.
 Upgrading is also tested in the unit tests.

 To test upgrading contracts locally: